Semantic Models for the First-stage Retrieval: A Comprehensive Review: Early methods for semantic retrieval

 All these methods assume that self-translation probabilities estimated directly from data are not optimal for retrieval tasks, and the authors have demonstrated that significant improvement can be achieved by adjusting the probabilities~\cite{gao2010clickthrough}.

 Statistical translation models have also been applied to query expansion.
 For example, \citet{riezler2010query} suggested utilizing a word-based translation model for query expansion.
 The model is trained with click-through data consisting of queries and snippets of clicked web pages. \citet{gao2012towards} generalized the word-based translation model to a concept-based model and employed the model in query expansion.
-A concept can be an individual term, a contiguous phrase, or a pair of terms in proximity.
-The model is trained with click-through data containing queries and the titles of clicked web pages.

-Nevertheless, the SMT models have not been used much because they are difficult to train due to data sparsity, and are not more effective than the term-based retrieval with pseudo-relevance feedback~\cite{lavrenko2017relevance} in most situations.
+Nevertheless, SMT models have not been used much because they are difficult to train due to data sparsity, and are not more effective than the term-based retrieval with pseudo-relevance feedback~\cite{lavrenko2017relevance} in most situations.
+Subsequently, after the appearance of neural word embeddings, using distributed representations to calculate translation probabilities and improve translation models are proposed naturally~\cite{ganguly2015word, zuccon2015integrating}.

-\vbox{} \textbf{Takeaway.} It is worth noting that some early IR systems are not strictly formalized into the multi-stage pipeline architecture.
-As a result, the early semantic retrieval methods described above are not proposed for the first-stage retrieval explicitly.
-However, due to their model efficiency and ease of incorporation with the inverted index, they can be deployed as a first-stage semantic ranker to retrieve candidate documents from a large-scale collection efficiently.
+\vbox{} \textbf{Takeaway.} Early semantic retrieval models, such as query expansion, document expansion, term dependency models, topic models, and translation models, aim to improve classical BoW representations with semantic units extracted from external resources or the collection itself.
+Most of them still follow classical term-based methods by representing texts with high-dimensional sparse vectors in symbolic space, so as to be easily integrated with the inverted index to support efficient retrieval.
+However, these approaches always rely on hand-crafted features to build representation functions.
+As a result, only shallow syntactic and semantic information can be captured.
+Nevertheless, these early proposals are crucial because they have initially explored beneficial factors for the first-stage retrieval.
+Thereby, a series of new semantic retrieval models could be inspired when the deep learning technique breaks out, and exciting results could be obtained concomitantly.